 The offensive line free-agent group is extremely top-heavy in the 2021 NFL offseason

 The offensive line group was intriguing when free agency opened, but the majority of the main options are gone.
-However, following the selection of Teven Jenkins, the Bears released Charles Leno Jr. Leno immediately becomes the top-rated offensive lineman available.
-It would be a surprise to see Leno remain a free agent for long.
+However, following the selection of Teven Jenkins in the 2021 NFL Draft, the Bears released Charles Leno Jr. Leno immediately became the top-rated free agent at the position and quickly signed with the Washington Football Team.

 Best remaining defensive players available